 The Mayo Clinic Echocardiography Laboratory in Arizona is one of the most progressive laboratories in the Southwest.
 By offering advanced echocardiographic analysis, 4-D technology, and comprehensive and detailed testing, the lab is on the cutting edge.
 The lab performs transthoracic and transesophageal echocardiograms, including pre- and post-heart transplant evaluations, CRT studies, and CIMT assessment.

 Pharmacological, supine bike and exercise stress echocardiograms also are performed.
 The lab administers approximately 70 exams a day and is staffed with nine echocardiologists, 13 cardiac sonographers, two advanced clinical sonographers and three support staff.
-The lab is active in clinical research and education and is a clinical site for the Mayo School of Health Sciences Echocardiography Program.
+The lab is active in clinical research and education and is a clinical site for the Echocardiography Program.

 Graduation and certification

-Upon completion of the program, students receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the program, students receive a certificate of completion from Mayo Clinic School of Health Sciences.
 Those completing the collaborative bachelor's degree with UMR also receive a Bachelor of Science in Health Professions degree.
+Those completing a bachelor's degree affiliation with St. Mary's University of Minnesota also receive a Bachelor of Science degree with a major in biology pre-echocardiography.
+Those completing a bachelor's degree affiliation with the University of Wisconsin-River Falls also receive a Bachelor of Science degree in pre-health professions.

 The Echocardiography Program is a full-time (40 hours a week) program.
 Your learning schedule includes eight-hour days five days a week.

-The Echocardiography Program admits up to 11 students at the Rochester, Minnesota, campus and the Scottsdale, Arizona, campus.
+The Echocardiography Program admits up to 14 students total between the Rochester, Minnesota, campus and the Phoenix/Scottsdale, Arizona, campus.
 Therefore, class sizes and clinical groups are small, and one-on-one instruction is provided.